nvoid-lua/nvoid.org/docs/configuration/misc.md

 # Misc

-You can disable some rtp neovim plugins using `lazy` whick going to improve the startuptime
+You can disable some rtp neovim plugins using `lazy.nvim` whick going to improve the startuptime
 ```lua
 nvoid.lazy.opts.performance.rtp.disabled_plugins = {
   "2html_plugin",